Josh156/Python-Voice-Assistant/README.md

   - "Search for _NAME_ online".
 * Find the current weather:
   - "What's the weather", "What is the weather", "What's the weather like" or "What is the weather like".
+* Roll a die:
+  - "Roll a die" or "Roll a dice".
+* Flip a coin:
+  - "Flip a coin"
 * Extra commands:
   - Make the Assistant talk about Fortnite...
     - "Fortnite"